sachaRfd/TS-DiffuGen-Thesis/README.md

 ### TX1 Dataset - Transition X Dataset [^2]

-- Built upon W93 with re-optimized transition states.
+- Built upon W93 with re-optimised transition states.
 - Represents an improved version of W93.
 - Used with the OA-ReactDiff model.